 How to Roast a Turkey – learn easy techniques to perfectly roast a turkey.
 Step by step instructions from start to finish.

 Well with Thanksgiving and Christmas right around the corner, it’s time to roast a turkey.
 I love love this season.
 And how can you not?
 You can’t turn the TV on without seeing a Christmas movie on and I just can’t help myself, I watch them all.
 I can watch Christmas movies all day long.
-As a matter of fact, as I’m sitting here writing this post to you I am watching National Lampoon’s Christmas Vacation.
-How can you not love this movie, Chevy Chase is the best.

 So have you roasted a turkey before?
-Well don’t be scared, it’s just a big bird.
+Don’t be scared, it’s just a big bird.
 Over the years, I’ve watched my mother roast turkeys over and over again.
 I love everything about roasting a turkey.
 The smell in the kitchen, the holiday atmosphere all around and of course, eating that delicious turkey.

 This recipe here for a roast turkey is quite simple.
 I stuffed the turkey with an onion, quartered, garlic cloves and lemon.
 I brushed it with a lemon flavored butter, generously and I mean generously and seasoned it with salt and pepper.